The Origin of the Celestial Lion

 This is how Leo appeared shortly after sunset, about a month before the summer solstice in 1500 BC.

-The most comprehensive historical resource I have seen is Gary David Thompson’s writings.
+The most comprehensive historical resource I’ve seen is Gary David Thompson’s writings.
 He indicates that the earliest reference in Egypt is found in Senmut’s tomb, dating it to approximately 1500 BC.
 In Babylon, the earliest date is roughly the same: about 1530 BC.
 These are both before the time of the celestial interaction recorded in the Samson story.

 As both constellations are linked to the same stars (A, B), the next question is, “How much historical interaction existed between these cultures during those times?”
 (And remember that Israel neighbored both these societies.)
 The Amarna Letters show the influence is more than one may first think, and the Samson story confirms the link.